 What do I have to do?

 The candidates will need a sponsor.
-This should be someone who is in regular contact with them and involved in the life of the candidate.
-Parents are not eligible to be sponsors.
+This should be someone who is Catholic, involved in the life of the candidate and is able to support them on their journey through Confirmation.
+Parents are not eligible to be sponsors of their own child/children.

-Every year we encourage members of the parish to get involved in the Confirmation by becoming catechists.
+We encourage parents and members of the parish to get involved in the Confirmation by becoming catechists.

-The Confirmation Programme is a very popular and successful programme in our Parish and one we are very proud of.
+The Confirmation Programme is a very popular and successful programme in our Parish and one we are most proud of.